Revelation Space series: Chronology

 The chronology of the Revelation Space universe extends to roughly one billion years into the past, when the "Dawn War" — a galaxy-spanning conflict over the availability of various natural resources — resulted in almost all sentient life in the galaxy being wiped out.
 One race of survivors, later termed the Inhibitors, having converted itself to machine form, predicted that the impending Andromeda–Milky Way collision, roughly 3 billion years in our future, may severely damage the capacity of either galaxy to support life.
 Consequently, they planned to adjust the positions of stars in order to limit the damage the collision would cause.
 Also central to the Inhibitor project was the eradication of all species above a certain technological level until the crisis was over, as they believed no organic species would be capable of co-operating on such a large-scale project (an in-universe solution to the Fermi paradox).
 Whilst they were relatively successful, certain advanced species were able to hide from Inhibitor forces, or even fight back.

-In human history, during the 21st and 22nd centuries numerous wars occurred, and a flotilla of generation ships were deployed to colonise a planet orbiting the star 61 Cygni (this becomes a major segment of the plot of Chasm City).
-The flotilla was later to reach a planet termed Sky's Edge, which was to be embroiled in war until human civilisation there was eradicated.
+In human history, during the 21st and 22nd centuries, numerous wars occurred, and a flotilla of generation ships was deployed to colonise a planet orbiting the star 61 Cygni (which becomes a major segment of the plot of Chasm City).
+The flotilla later reached a planet termed Sky's Edge, which was to be embroiled in war until human civilisation there was eradicated.

-Meanwhile, in the Solar System in 2190, the Conjoiners emerged as a result of increased experimentation with neural implants.
+Meanwhile, in the Solar System in 2190, a faction known as the Conjoiners emerged as a result of increased experimentation with neural implants.
 In response, the Coalition for Neural Purity was formed, opposed to the Conjoiners.
-Nevil Clavain fought on the side of the Coalition in the ensuing war, but defected later on after being betrayed.
+Nevil Clavain, one of the series's primary protagonists, fought on the side of the Coalition in the ensuing war, but defected later on after being betrayed.
 Clavain, and the Conjoiners, succeeded in escaping the Solar System and left for surrounding stars.

 For the next few centuries, the so-called Belle Epoque, humanity enjoyed a period of relative peace and prosperity, with several planets being colonised.
 The most successful planet of all was Yellowstone, a planet orbiting the star Epsilon Eridani, site of the Glitter Band / Rust Belt and Chasm City.
 Technologies developed included the Conjoiner Drive, a gift from the Conjoiners (who resumed contact with humanity at an unknown time), advanced nanotechnology, and numerous other devices.
 With the exception of an attempted takeover of the Glitter Band, no major incidents affected humanity during this time.

 The Belle Epoque was terminated by the advent of the Melding Plague in 2510, a nanotechnological virus that destroyed all other nanotechnology it came into contact with.
 Only the Conjoiners were unaffected by this disaster, which devastated the civilisation around Yellowstone.
-War between the Demarchists and Conjoiners erupted as a result of the plague.
+War between the Conjoiners and the Demarchists, a rival faction, erupted as a result of the plague.